 HB 1012 Addressing the response to extreme weather events would require the Military Department to develop and implement an Extreme Weather Response Grant Program for the purpose of assisting with the costs of responding to community needs during periods of extremely hot or cold weather, or severe poor air quality due to wildfire smoke.
 It would help keep unhoused people from dying because of exposure.
 This bill passed the House on a vote of 68 to 30.
-It had a public hearing by the Senate Ways & Means Committee and needs to be moved forward in the Ways & Means executive session on Monday, February 26.
+It passed the Senate with a vote of 31 to 18.
+Because the Senate made amendments, the final bill will negotiated and returned for both chambers to pass this coming week.

 HB 1890 Relating to housing authorities, would allow legislative authorities that have created housing authorities prior to June 5, 2024 to form a joint housing authority composed of city governments without county authorization.
-This bill passed the House with a vote of 97 to 0 with 1 excused.
-It is in the Senate Rules Committee now.
+This bill passed the House with a vote of 97 to 0 with 1 excused and passed the Senate with a vote of 48 to 1.
+It has been sent to the Governor for signature.

 HB 1892 Concerning the workforce housing accelerator program.
 This bill, with 41 sponsors, would establish a program within the Department of Commerce (DOC) under which loans may be issued to eligible organizations to assist with the development of housing for low-income households.
 This bill passed the House with a vote of 97 to 0, with 1 excused.
-It had a public hearing in the Senate Ways & Means Committee and has to be moved forward in that committee's executive session on Monday, February 26.
+It passed the Senate with a vote of 48 to 0.
+It should be sent to the Governor for signature soon.

 HB 1998/SB 5901 Concerning co-living housing.
 This bill would authorize shared housing where residents each have their own bedroom and share living and kitchen space, in any area where multi-family housing is permitted.
 This type of housing, formerly considered "boarding houses", has been prohibited in many jurisdictions but could offer lower cost housing for those who need it.
 SB 5901 died in the Senate Rules Committee.
-HB 1998 passed the House of Representatives with a vote of 96 to 0, with 2 excused and passed the Senate with a vote of 44 to 4.
-Because there were additional amendments in the Senate, it will be negotiated by a conference committee and presented as a final bill to both House and Senate before March 7.
+HB 1998 passed the House of Representatives with a vote of 96 to 0, with 2 excused and passed the Senate with a vote of

+44 to 4.
+Because there were additional amendments in the Senate, it will be negotiated by a conference committee and presented as a final bill to both House and Senate soon.